QPThree/101d1/201/13read.md

 HTML5 Storages is a way for webpages to store key/value pairs locally.
 The data then persists after the user has navigated away from the page or application.
 The latest version of virtually every browser is HTML5 storage compatible.

+Keys are strings and have values that can be paired with them.
+One can access a value by calling the key in the localStorage as one would call an index in an array.

 <a name="topic3"></a>